 We face competitive pressures from a variety of companies in each of the markets we serve.
 Some of our present and potential future competitors have, or may have, substantially greater financial, marketing, technical, or manufacturing resources and, in some cases, have greater name recognition, customer relationships, and experience.
 Some competitors may enter markets we serve and sell products and services at lower prices in order to gain or grow market share.
 Our competitors may be able to respond more quickly to new or emerging technologies and changes in customer requirements.
 They may also be able to devote greater resources to the development, promotion, and sale of their products and services than we can.
 Some competitors have made, and others may make, strategic acquisitions or establish cooperative relationships among themselves or with third parties that enhance their ability to address the needs of our prospective customers.
 It is possible that new competitors or alliances among current and new competitors may emerge and rapidly gain significant market share.
 Other companies may also drive technological innovation and develop products and services that are equal in quality and performance or superior to our products and services, which could reduce our market position, reduce our overall sales, and require us to invest additional funds in new technology development.
 In addition, there is a risk that low-cost providers will expand their presence in our markets, improve their quality, or form alliances or cooperative relationships with our competitors, thereby contributing to future price erosion.
 Some of our products and services may become commoditized, and we may have to adjust the prices of some of our products to stay competitive.
 Further, some utilities may purchase meters separately from the communication devices.
-The specifications for such meters may require interchangeability, which could experience material adverse effects on our business, financial condition, results of operations, and cash
+The specifications for such meters may require interchangeability, which could lead to further commoditization of the meter, driving prices lower and reducing margins.
+Should we fail to compete successfully with current or future competitors, we could experience material adverse effects on our business, financial condition, results of operations, and cash flows.